29 Vectors

 Vectors often represent a change in position, that is, a step or displacement in the sense of “step to the left” or “step forward.”
 As we will see, constructing instructions for reaching a target is a standard mathematical task.
 Such instructions have a form like, “take three and a half steps along the green vector, then turn and take two steps backward along the yellow vector.”
 An individual vector describes a step of a specific length in a particular direction.

 Vectors are a practical tool to keep track of relative motion.
 For instance, consider the problem of finding an aircraft heading and speed to intercept another plane that is also moving.
-The US Navy training movie from the 1950s shows how to perform such calculations with paper and pencil.
+Figure 29.3, a US Navy training movie from the 1950s, shows how to perform such calculations with paper and pencil.

 Nowadays, the computer performs such calculations.
 On the computer, vectors are represented not by pencils (!) but by columns of numbers.
 For instance, two numbers will do for a vector embedded in two-dimensional space and three for a vector embedded in three-dimensional space.
 From these numbers, simple arithmetic can produce the vector magnitude and direction.